varocketry/guitar-mastery-hub/public/lessons/lesson_006_e_major_e_shape.md

 2. Move ring finger from 1st fret to 2nd fret (now A major)
 3. Strum, listen (major sound)
 4. Switch back and forth 15 times
-5. ONE FINGER changes minor → major!
+5. ONE FINGER changes minor â†’ major!

 This is shape thinking!
 ```

 ---

-## 🔄 SHAPE TRANSITIONS: Combining E and A with Your Other Shapes
+## ðŸ”„ SHAPE TRANSITIONS: Combining E and A with Your Other Shapes

 ### Transition Practice Overview